 Regardless of what you might think of Elon Musk, and there are no shortage of opinions, particularly given his eccentricities, it probably makes sense to pay attention, at least tangentially, to some of the things he is saying and doing.
 He is trying to colonize Mars after all.

-In a recent interview with Joe Rogan, putting aside his unfortunate encounter with the infamous Mary Jane, Musk said something that attorneys should take note of:
+In a past interview with Joe Rogan, putting aside his unfortunate encounter with the infamous Mary Jane, Musk said something that attorneys should take note of:

 The cortex is mostly in service to the limbic system.
 People may think that the thinking part of themselves is in charge, but it’s mostly their limbic system that’s in charge.
 And the cortex is trying to make the limbic system happy.
 That’s what most of that computing power is.
 It’s launched towards, ‘How can I make the limbic system happy?’
 That is what it’s trying to do.